-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 1.1 In broad terms, which legislative and regulatory provisions govern AI in your jurisdiction?

 There is no overarching statutory law or regulatory law specifically governing AI in Hong Kong.
+There is also currently no indication that the Hong Kong Government or the legislature intends to enact comprehensive AI legislation in Hong Kong.

-As AI often involves the use of data sets containing personal data of individuals during problem solving and training, the Privacy (Data) Protection Ordinance (PDPO) applies to AI.
-The PDPO stipulates six data protection principles, which broadly govern the collection, use, protection and treatment of personal data.
+As AI often involves the use of data sets which may contain personal data of individuals during problem solving and training, the Privacy (Data) Protection Ordinance (PDPO) may apply to AI.
+Under the PDPO, a 'data user' is defined as anyone that controls the collection, holding, processing or use of data.
+The user of an AI platform that collects, holds or processes data will therefore be regarded as a data user and will be subject to the six data protection principles stipulated by the PDPO.
 Anyone creating and operating AI handling personal data must comply with these principles at all times.

-The Office of the Privacy Commissioner for Personal Data (PCPD) has also issued its Guidance on the Ethical Development and Use of Artificial Intelligence, which specifically applies to the use of AI when personal data is used to train, or be analysed by, AI systems.

-Apart from the PDPO, the existing legislation of Hong Kong and common law also apply to certain aspects of the use of AI in Hong Kong – for example, the IP rights in the AI system.
+The Hong Kong government has also published a few guidelines to govern and facilitate the ethical use of AI technology, especially when personal data is involved.
+For example, the Office of the Privacy Commissioner for Personal Data (PCPD) has issued its Guidance on the Ethical Development and Use of Artificial Intelligence in August 2021 to facilitate the ethical and healthy development of AI in Hong Kong, while helping organisations – both private and public – to comply with the requirements of the PDPO in the process.
+In addition to outlining seven ethical principles, the guidance provides a four-part practice guide to facilitate the management of AI systems throughout an organisation's lifecycle.
+The PCPD has further issued the Artificial Intelligence: Model Personal Data Protection Framework in June 2024 ("Model Framework"), setting out the PCPD's recommendations and best practices in complying with the legal requirements of the PDPO when implementing and using AI (including generative AI), including best practices in implementing AI in the following areas:-

 1.2 How is established or ‘background' law evolving to cover AI in your jurisdiction?

-As far as the statutory law is concerned, the position is that the PDPO applies and regulates the use of personal data by AI.
+As far as the statutory law is concerned, there is no law, regulation or regulatory bodies specifically targeting AI in Hong Kong.
+The PDPO only applies and regulates the use of personal data by AI.

 As for common law, as a matter of principle, the Hong Kong courts will interpret legislation or common law principles liberally to address a novel scenario with reference to, for example, the legislative intent so as to avoid reaching an unreasonable conclusion.
 This principle also applies if a case involving AI is heard by the courts where the issue in question is not specifically governed by any legislation.

-There have been no reported cases in Hong Kong in which AI has become the subject of contention.
+As of 6 June 2025, there have been no reported cases in Hong Kong in which AI has become the subject of contention.

+However, in August 2023, six people were arrested by the Hong Kong police for creating doctored images using AI for loan scams targeting financial institutions.
+This is the first time that the police have discovered deepfake technology being used to deceive financial institutions.
+The suspects were detained on suspicion of conspiracy to defraud, contrary to common law.
+It remains to be seen, should the case proceed to litigation, whether the Hong Kong courts will finally indicate their stance on the regulation of AI (or the lack thereof).

 1.3 Is there a general duty in your jurisdiction to take reasonable care (like the tort of negligence in the United Kingdom) when using AI?